Skip to Content

 3. leave open ample alternative channels for communicating the speaker’s message.

-16. University Official – an employee who has responsibility for making judgments and decisions on behalf of the university.
+15. University Official – an employee who has responsibility for making judgments and decisions on behalf of the university.

-2. Failure to follow directives from university officials, or from University Police Department officers, may result in verbal warning, student conduct referral, or criminal charges.
+3. Failure to follow directives from university officials, or from University Police Department officers, may result in verbal warning, student conduct referral, or criminal charges.
 Examples of activities that are not allowed are covered in the Texas State Code of Student Conduct.

-2. The use of amplified sound on campus must be approved by the appropriate department.
-See the Amplified Sound on Campus webpage for more information.
+3. Amplified Sound – The use of amplified sound is restricted to certain times and designated areas.
+The use of amplified sound outside of approved hours must be approved by the appropriate department.
+The Amplified Sound webpage provides more information.

 5. EXHIBITS AND TEMPORARY STRUCTURES